- Major Jump-Off: Sitio Binat, Barangay Tawang, La Trinidad

 Tips and Reminders

 - The best time to visit Mt Yangbew is during early morning and late afternoon to catch sight of spectacular sunrises and sunsets.
-During early morning, a sea of clouds occasionally appears.
+During the early morning, a sea of clouds occasionally appears.
 Besides, you don’t want to get burned out when you opt to hike in the middle of the day.
 Remember, there is sparse vegetation along the trail, thus, not much shade available.

 - Always pay the corresponding fees.
 That is one way for you to help the local economy and the lives of the locals there.